PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Assert Not Alert

-Asserts that the message of a JavaScript alert not equal to the given value.
+Asserts that the message of a alert not equal to the given value.
 When the assert fails, the test is aborted.

 ### Usage